xrdocs/multicast/_blogs/future-of-multicast.md

 Step 1: low number of lead and low bandwidth usage, the SDN controller could decide to limit this Tree-SID to Ingress Replication

 Step 2: number of leaf augment or bandwidth increase, the SDN controller does select optimal replicators

-??????

- What are the classical SPs are saying (ATT Business, BT Global, Orange Business Services, ...:
- - Multicast VPN is not the most growing business area, but can NOT be dropped/ deprecate, must  	carry on newer networks and newer hardware.
- - IR + mVPN and mLDP + mVPN are still preferred choice
- 	1. It does not require newer investment (team education, operational tools, ...)
-    2. Has been proved to work for years
-    3. Works well with SR-MPLS
-    4. Required enablement on newer platforms (i.e. 8000)

- What broadcast SPs are saying (NBC, Sky, ...):
- 	1. They want to deploy disjoint live-live trees
-    2. Trees are fairly statics
-    3. Use to deploy RSVP-TE to address it -> the computation of disjoint trees is made manually 		and it is painful
-    4. Many are moving to Tree-SID + mVPN -> the computation of disjoing tree is automatic (thanks 		  to SR-PCE)
-    5. COE (CrossWork Optimization Engine) and CNC (CrossWork Ip Network Controller) will add lots 		  of value to the Tree-SID + mVPN solution, as the customer could now visualize 2 trees and 	   prove their disjointness

-What enterprise & financial are saying:
-	1. Wants to deploy disjoint live-live trees
-    2. Trees are dynamic and states are changing often
-    3. Looking at mLDP + FA + mVPN
-    4. Adding some constraint on topology and network design
-    5. Better suit for dynamic environment compared to Tree-SID

-////////////////////////////////////

-All depend on what the customers wants…

-What the customer try to achieve here ?
-Video transport ?
-Mc VPN services ?
-Do they need live-live distribution with disjointness ?
-Do they they have other constraint ?

-From solutions this is how I suggest working with your customer:
-No need for TE and small mVPN:
-IR (Ingress Replication) + mVPN
-Simple and cost effective
-No need for TE and large mVPN: mLDP + mVPN
-Solid solution and has been proved to works well with SR-MPLS unicast Need for TE in another word tree computation with constraints Option 1: mLDP + FlexAlgo +mVPN
-                                                               i.
-Preferred solution when mVPN are dynamic (lots of state changes) ii.
-Limited to some topology Option 2: Tree-SID + mVPN
-                                                               i.
-Prefered solution when mVPN are almost static

-What the classical SP are saying:
-Mc VPN is not the most business growing area, but can NOT be dropped/depreciate, must carry on newer networks IR and mLDP + mVPN are still preferred choice
-It doesn’t require newer investment (team education, operational tools,… ) Has been proved to works for years
-Works well with SR-MPLS

-What broadcast SP are saying (NBC, Sky, ..):
-Wants to deploy disjoint live-live trees
-Trees are fairly statics
-Use to deploy RSVP-TE to address it  the computation of disjoint trees is made manually and it’s painful Many are moving to tree-SID + mVPN  the computation of disjoint trees is automatic (thanks to SR-PCE) COE will add lots of value, as the customer could now visualize 2 trees and prove their disjointness …

-What enterprise & financial are saying:
-Wants to deploy disjoint live-live trees
-Trees are dynamic and state are changing often
-Looking at mLDP + FlexAlgo + mVPN
-Adding some constraint on topology and network design (no ring) Better suit for dynamic environment compared to tree-SID

 ## add financial streaming (mldp +FA)